-- Payment gateways: The three built-in payment gateways available out of the box are PayPal Standard, Amazon Payments and Test Payments.
+- Payment gateways: The three built-in payment gateways available out of the box are PayPal Standard, Amazon Payments, and Test Payments.

 - Shipping: The downloadable digital products do not require shipping (which is often considered to be a benefit of dealing with goods of this kind.)

 - Reporting: Monitor the dynamics of downloading and/or selling the products on your site by viewing the stats directly on the back end or having it exported as CSV.
-Another helpful feature is prediction of your store’s sales performance based on the data of current reports.
+Another helpful feature is a prediction of your store’s sales performance based on the data of current reports.

 This is one more full cycle eCommerce solution that provides you with both basic and ancillary functionality.

-For you to have a smooth start setting up your online store, Jigoshop team has created a set of minimalist premium themes built specifically to be compatible with the plugin.
+For you to have a smooth start setting up your online store, the Jigoshop team has created a set of minimalist premium themes built specifically to be compatible with the plugin.
 You’ll be able to purchase the templates on the Jigoshop official site and start with your new eCommerce project right off the batt.

 NB.
 The plugin had been present on the market long before WooCommerce, today’s giant of WordPress eCommerce, appeared.
 Moreover, the initial project of the WooCommerce shop was actually forked from Jigoshop on Github (read more here.)